A Detailed Guide to Machine Learning for Kids

 Learning from Data

 Training data is the dataset for training machine learning systems.
-The algorithm will find patterns in the data and adjust the parameters for lesser prediction errors.
+The algorithm will find patterns in the data and adjust the parameters for fewer prediction errors.

 Making Decisions